marce-romero/ek-site/README.md

 This repository contains the static HTML version of the Empowerkit website, converted from WordPress for hosting on GitHub Pages.

-## 🌐 Live Site

-The site will be available at: `https://marce-romero.github.io/ek-site/`

 ## 📁 Structure

 ```